Photo by Lê Tân on Unsplash

 I made it to my first camp site midafternoon and immediately set off on a hike to several lookouts over the Bras D’Or Lakes.
 It was spectacular.

 Photo by Joshua Earle on Unsplash

 When I got back I built a fire to roast hot dogs and marshmallows.
 I was camping!
 When you go camping, you need to make sure you have all the necessary equipment.
-Of course you’ll need essentials like a tent, but you cannot forget the items you will need to prepare meals.
+Of course, you’ll need essentials like a tent, but you cannot forget the items you will need to prepare meals.
 That is one of the most important parts of camping!
 Before heading off on my trip, I was recommended to look into sites like campingcooks.com to ensure I had everything I needed to get the full camping experience.
 As the sun started to set I knew it was time.
 I went to the trunk of the car, picked up the box, sat down on my favourite camping chair (as I feel like it is the best camping chair that I could have found), took a deep breath and opened the lid.